PivotPHP/website/_docs/container.md

 # Service Container

-The HelixPHP service container is a powerful tool for managing class dependencies and performing dependency injection.
+The PivotPHP service container is a powerful tool for managing class dependencies and performing dependency injection.
 It's essentially a sophisticated factory that creates and manages object instances for your application.

 ## Introduction to Dependency Injection